James Baldwin: Social and political activism

 At the time, Baldwin was neither in the closet nor open to the public about his sexual orientation.
-Although his novels, specifically Giovanni's Room and Just Above My Head, had openly gay characters and relationships, Baldwin himself never openly described his sexuality.
+Although his novels, specifically Giovanni's Room and Just Above My Head, had openly queer characters and relationships, Baldwin himself never openly described his sexuality.
 In his book, Kevin Mumford points out how Baldwin went his life "passing as straight rather than confronting homophobes with whom he mobilized against racism".

 When the 16th Street Baptist Church bombing happened in Birmingham three weeks after the March on Washington, Baldwin called for a nationwide campaign of civil disobedience in response to this "terrifying crisis".
 He traveled to Selma, Alabama, where SNCC had organized a voter registration drive; he watched mothers with babies and elderly men and women standing in long lines for hours, as armed deputies and state troopers stood by—or intervened to smash a reporter's camera or use cattle prods on SNCC workers.
 After his day of watching, he spoke in a crowded church, blaming Washington—"the good white people on the hill".
 Returning to Washington, he told a New York Post reporter the federal government could protect Negroes—it could send federal troops into the South.
 He blamed the Kennedys for not acting.
 In March 1965, Baldwin joined marchers who walked 50 miles from Selma, Alabama (Selma to Montgomery Marches), to the capitol in Montgomery under the protection of federal troops.

 Nonetheless, he rejected the label "civil rights activist", or that he had participated in a civil rights movement, instead agreeing with Malcolm X's assertion that if one is a citizen, one should not have to fight for one's civil rights.
 In a 1964 interview with Robert Penn Warren for the book Who Speaks for the Negro?, Baldwin rejected the idea that the civil rights movement was an outright revolution, instead calling it "a very peculiar revolution because it has to... have its aims the establishment of a union, and a... radical shift in the American mores, the American way of life... not only as it applies to the Negro obviously, but as it applies to every citizen of the country."
 In a 1979 speech at UC Berkeley, Baldwin called it, instead, "the latest slave rebellion".

 In 1968, Baldwin signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to make income tax payments in protest against the Vietnam War.
 He was also a supporter of the Fair Play for Cuba Committee, which prompted the FBI to create a file on Baldwin.

+In 1969, he featured in a short documentary film by Horace Ové, titled Baldwin's Nigger, in which in conjunction with civil rights activist and comedian Dick Gregory, Baldwin discusses Black experience and identity in Britain and the US.
+Filmed at the West Indian Students' Centre in London, the film documents a February 1968 lecture delivered there by Baldwin and a question-and-answer session with the audience.